Skene Gland Cyst

 Diagnosis of Skene Gland Cyst

-• A pelvic examination
+• Pelvic examination

-• Sometimes ultrasonography or cystoscopy
+• Sometimes ultrasound or cystoscopy

 During a pelvic examination, doctors can usually feel Skene gland cysts or abscesses if they are large enough to cause symptoms.
-However, ultrasonography or a flexible viewing tube to view the bladder (cystoscopy) may be used to confirm the diagnosis.
+However, ultrasound or a flexible viewing tube to view the bladder (cystoscopy) may be used to confirm the diagnosis.

 Treatment of Skene Gland Cyst

-• Removal of the cyst
+• Removal or marsupialization of the cyst

 • For abscesses, antibiotics, then removal of the cyst or creation of a permanent opening in it